vesecikaaqii/MachineLearning/README.md

 - Phase III used the same data, switched to a chronological hold-out for honest measurement, added 14 engineered features (lag, rolling, delta, interactions) and 27 city dummies (one-hot encoding), and tuned hyperparameters via GridSearchCV with TimeSeriesSplit.
 - **Result:** MAE dropped from 1.04 °C (Phase II) to **0.50 °C** (Phase III) — a **52 % improvement** with the same single algorithm.
 - Train-test gap shrank from 0.079 → 0.024 (less overfitting), and R² rose from 0.91 → 0.97.

-## Discussion of results

-- **Lag features dominate.** `temp_lag_1h` alone takes ~94 % of the impurity-based importance — short-term temperature is overwhelmingly driven by recent values, exactly as atmospheric autocorrelation predicts.
-- **Random Forest beats every trivial baseline.** Global mean (MAE 4.14) and per-city mean (4.08) are useless; 1-h persistence (0.93) is surprisingly strong but still beaten by the tuned Random Forest (0.50 within-window, 0.83 at true +1 h forecasting).
-- **Phase II metrics were optimistic.** The random 80/20 split inflated R² by mixing adjacent hours; the chronological split exposed real generalisation behaviour.
-Phase III's improvements (features + tuning) more than compensated for the harder evaluation.
-- **Forecast accuracy degrades predictably with horizon.** MAE roughly doubles every 6 hours: +1h → 0.83, +6h → 1.89, +24h → 3.20.
-Beyond ~12–24 h the dataset is too short to learn reliable seasonal patterns.
-- **GridSearchCV chose deep trees.** Best params: `n_estimators=300, max_depth=None, min_samples_leaf=1` — the model needs unlimited depth to memorise lag-driven patterns, and the small train-test gap (0.024) shows this is not overfitting in this case.
-- **City encoding matters less than expected.** With per-city lag features already in place, the 27 one-hot dummies contribute marginally — much of the per-city variation was already captured by lagged values.

-## Conclusions

-- The Phase III pipeline produced an honest, leakage-free evaluation of the Random Forest forecaster.
-- **Achieved MAE 0.50 °C** on the chronological hold-out — a **52 % improvement** over the Phase II baseline (1.04 °C) using the same single algorithm.
-- True multi-hour forecasting works: **+1 h MAE 0.83 °C, +3 h 1.34 °C, +6 h 1.89 °C** — comparable to commercial short-term forecasts.
-- Train-test gap fell from 0.079 → 0.024, showing the tuned configuration generalises better, not worse.
-- The model is physically interpretable: `temp_lag_1h` dominates (atmospheric autocorrelation), followed by the diurnal cycle (`hour_cos / hour_sin`) — exactly as physics would predict.
-- The 31-day dataset is sufficient for short-horizon forecasting (≤ 12 h is reliable, ≤ 24 h is usable) but **not for monthly or seasonal prediction** — that boundary is part of the contribution, not a defect.

-## What we achieved and how to read it

-- A Kosovo-specific hourly temperature forecaster with **MAE 0.50 °C** (in-window, chronological) and **MAE 0.83 °C** at +1 h true forecasting — beats every trivial baseline by a wide margin.
-- A reusable evaluation framework (chronological split + per-city residual atlas + multi-horizon metrics) that any future team can re-run with new data — see [`reports/phase3_evaluation/`](reports/phase3_evaluation/).
-- Documented limits: forecasts are **reliable up to ~12 h**, **usable up to ~24 h**, and **unreliable beyond ~48 h** — the boundary is set by the 31-day training window, not by the algorithm.
-- All artefacts are reproducible: rerun [`weather_data_scraper.py`](weather_data_scraper.py) → [`phase2_model_training.py`](phase2_model_training.py) → [`phase3_evaluation.py`](phase3_evaluation.py) → [`phase3_retraining.py`](phase3_retraining.py) and the same numbers come out.

-## Who benefits and how

-- **Farmers and agricultural advisors** — frost-risk alerts at night, irrigation planning during heatwaves.
-- **Energy operators (KEK / KEDS)** — short-term load-balancing using hourly per-city forecasts.
-- **Public-health services** — heatwave and cold-wave advisories at municipal resolution.
-- **Municipal civil protection** — snow-risk planning for high-altitude municipalities.
-- **Citizens and small businesses** — a transparent open-data alternative to commercial weather apps.
-- **Researchers and students** — a clean Kosovo dataset and baseline ready to extend (multi-year, sequence models, deployment).